 Eliminate Barriers, Dead Zones & Weak Spots

 A single router signal can have multiple failure points.
 If there are solid block walls or heavy furniture, it can block a signal or reduce its strength.
+Then Wi-Fi Improve Speed.
 If you have an office that’s far from your main router, it can be left out of coverage completely.

 Using multi-access points eliminates all these issues because there is not just one signal, there are multiple signals coming from each node and going between them.
 This creates a web of Wi-Fi that goes around barriers and delivers a strong connection, even to the far corners of your office.